 - Disability Confident Voluntary Reporting Scheme – This is a reporting framework in relation to disability that any employer seeking level 3 accreditation under the UK Disability Confident scheme has to comply with.
 If combined with pay quarter breakdowns it would be a Disability Pay Gap Reporting framework as I envisaged in link D9 above

-- How to analyse ethnicity data by the Race Disparity Unit – The RDU published standards on best practice for collecting and analysing ethnicity data.
+- How to analyse ethnicity data by the Race Disparity Unit (now part of the Equality Hub) – The RDU published standards on best practice for collecting and analysing ethnicity data.
 Much of this is highly relevant to ethnicity pay gap analysis.
 The Royal Statistical Society published this favourable response during the consultation phase.

 - “I’m not your inspiration!” by Stella Young – A TED talk by this very funny (& sadly deceased) comedienne looking at attitudes to disability.
 I relate to this strongly as someone who is deafblind.